folbricht/desync/README.md

 - SHA512/256 is currently the only supported hash function.
 - Only chunk store using zstd compression are supported at this point.
 - Supports local stores as well as remote stores over SSH and HTTP
+- Drop-in replacement for casync on SSH servers when serving chunks read-only

 ### Subcommands
 - extract     - build a blob from a caibx file